Enjoy scintillating sea views close to Bamburgh Castle in this prime coastal bolthole.

 The apartment is a top floor (second floor) apartment in a large period house which comprises of seven other apartments.
 The garden area and parking is shared.

-For guests looking to holiday together, guests can book Captain's Retreat located on the ground floor of West House sleeping up to four guests.
+For guests looking to holiday together, guests can book Captain's Rest located on the ground floor of West House sleeping up to four guests.

 With friendly local shops, quaint tea-rooms, cosy pubs and restaurants on the doorstep as well as miles upon miles of stunning white sands within walking distance it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in England.